MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 1. Right-click the solution in Solution Explorer and select **Add > New Project...**.
 A Visual Studio solution can contain both Python and C++ projects together.

-1. Search on "C++", select **Empty project**, specify a name (we'll use "superfastcode" here), and select **OK**.
+1. Search on "C++", select **Empty project**, specify a name (this article uses "superfastcode"), and select **OK**.
 Note: if you've installed the **Python native development tools** with Visual Studio 2017, you can start with the **Python Extension Module** template, which has much of what's described here already in place.
 For this walkthrough, though, starting with an empty project demonstrates building the extension module step by step.

 1. Create a C++ file in the new project by right-clicking the **Source Files** node, then select **Add > New Item..."**, select **C++ File**, give it a name (like `module.cpp`), and select **OK**.
 This step is necessary to turn on the C++ property pages in the following steps.